cschwan/managed-lhapdf/README.md

 library, with automatic management functions.
 This is the successor of
 <https://github.com/cschwan/lhapdf>.

+# Rust feature flags

+- `managed`: this feature flag enables the automatic downloading of PDFs.
+If you would like to disable this feature, specify `no-default-features = true` when depending on `managed-lhapdf`.
+- `static`: when enabled, the LHAPDF library will be linked statically.
+This allows to redistribute built binaries that run on systems where LHAPDF isn't installed.

 # (Un)safeness

 The struct `Pdf` implements `Send` and `Sync`, which is only safe as long as